Reactor B en el Parque Histórico Nacional del Proyecto Manhattan

 La historia del reactor B incluye algunos de los logros científicos más ricos y significativos del mundo.

-The Tri-Cities region was shaped by a series of cataclysmic floods at the end of the last Ice Age, known as the Missoula Floods or Ice Age Floods.
-Over 13,000 years ago, ice dams repeatedly burst, releasing torrents of water that scoured the landscape, carving deep channels, eroding rock formations, and depositing massive boulders across the Columbia Basin.
-These floods played a crucial role in forming the dramatic terrain seen today, including the Columbia River Gorge, the Channeled Scablands, and the unique basalt formations throughout the region.
+The Tri-Cities region was shaped by a series of massive floods at the end of the last Ice Age, known as the Missoula Floods or Ice Age Floods.
+Over 13,000 years ago, ice dams repeatedly burst, releasing torrents of water that carved deep channels, eroded rock formations, and reshaped the Columbia Basin.
+These floods left behind the striking landscapes seen today, including the Channeled Scablands, the Columbia River Gorge, and the towering White Bluffs.

 El Museo de Keewaydin